 - Input the route into MapQuest or Google Maps for a more accurate sense of your commute length.
 (If you are making the trip during rush hour, you might need to wait to get a projection until right before you leave).

-- Spend a few days timing your trip.
-Try to note how traffic lights, traffic, and stop signs affect the trips length.
-Don’t set your daily departure time for the best case scenario.
+- Spend a few days time your trip.
+Try to note how traffic lights, traffic, and stop signs affect the length of the trip.
+Don’t set your daily departure time for the best-case scenario.

 - Before you leave for the day, check if there are any accidents on your normal route.

 Optimism bias during job interviews can be a double-edged sword.
 Job interviewers often give optimistic guestimates about how long tasks typically take.